What are the ways that cannabis can help with period pain?

 Warming pain bars and bath bombs are a great way to use cannabis topically to reduce spasms and cramping.

 The medical community still doesn’t quite understand the mechanisms behind period pain.
-The cramps that women experience during their monthly cycle is a result of contractions of the uterus to release the lining.
-The hormones involved in that contraction are called prostaglandins, but outside of that, we don’t know why some women have period pain worse than others.
+The cramps that people experience during their monthly cycle is a result of contractions of the uterus to release the lining.
+The hormones involved in that contraction are called prostaglandins, but outside of that, we don’t know why some people have period pain worse than others.

 There are a couple of medical conditions that can lead to extreme period pain – such as endometriosis.
-But in normal, healthy, menstruating women, it’s still extremely common to experience period pain.
+But in normal, healthy, menstruators, it’s still extremely common to experience period pain.
 What’s that about?

 In terms of traditional herbal medicine, there are a couple of different ways of thinking about period pain.
 If the period is thick, with a lot of blood clots, the pain is typically associated with passing the blood clots.
 Thinning the blood and preventing something called “blood stasis” is a way to deal with that kind of period pain.
 Alternatively, it’s because the blood is too cold — coldness is not associated with movement, but with stasis.
 It’s therefore painful to generate the movement required to expel it.
 So another way to deal with period pain is to warm the blood in the days leading up to menstruation.